K-GIS/K-GIS.github.io/QGIS-course/task/reproject_transform.md

 Creating Your Own Projection
 ----------------------------

+You look up a SRS yourself with:  http://epsg.io/

 There are many more projections than just those included in QGIS by default.
 You can also create your own projections.

 ![image](../static/vector_analysis/custom_crs.png)